here is my process

 Patina

-Everything begins on paper and is then refined with a digital concept.
-After drawing up a full sized draft I transfer it by hand to tougher paper, cutting out the shapes to trace on glass.
+It all starts on paper and is then refined with a digital concept.
+After drawing a life-size draft, I transfer it by hand onto stronger paper, cutting out the shapes to trace them onto glass.

-After tracing the pattern out I can begin cutting my glass.
-I use a glass cutter to carefully score the glass and then pliers (or my hands) to snap the pieces in two.
+After tracing the pattern, I can start cutting my glass.
+I use a glass cutter to carefully score the glass, then pliers (or my hands) to snap the pieces in half.
+It is very important to wear safety glasses during this step!

-I use a machine called a glass grinder to level the edges of the glass for safety reasons.
-It also allows me to reshape the pieces so my "puzzle" fits perfectly.
+For safety reasons, I use a machine called a glass grinder to level the edges of the glass.
+This also allows me to reshape the pieces so that my "puzzle" fits perfectly.

-Pigment is applied in thin layers and dried on the glass.
-Contrary to how painting usually goes, this process is more about removing paint rather than adding.
-So instead of adding shadows it is more like adding highlights.
+The pigment is applied in thin layers and dried on the glass.
+Unlike the usual way painting is done, this process is more about removing paint than adding it.
+So instead of adding shadows, it is more about adding highlights.
 The glass is fired in a kiln at 1150°f.

-After cleaning away the residue flux from the soldering process I add a polish to the lead lines which removes any extra darkness.
-24hrs later I can buff away the polish and apply a patina.
+After cleaning off the flux residue from the soldering process, I add a polish to the lead lines which removes any additional darkness.
+24 hours later, I can buff off the polish and apply a patina.
 The piece is then polished again to ensure the patina is protected.

-After a good cleaning the glass is ready to be foiled.
-The edge of each piece is wrapped with a tape that has a copper edge.
-The tape is crimped tightly to the surface.
+After a good cleaning, the glass is ready to be covered with aluminum foil.
+The edge of each piece is wrapped with adhesive tape with a copper edge.
+The tape is firmly crimped onto the surface.

-Foiled edges are then fluxed and laid out on to the original pattern for accuracy.
-A soldering iron melts lead wire over the copper edges, joining them in one clean lead line.
+The sheet edges are then fluxed and laid out on the original template for accuracy.
+A soldering iron melts the lead wire onto the copper edges, joining them into a single, clean lead line.

-Zinc border frames are usually made for larger pieces to add stability to the panels so they don't bend over time.
+Zinc edge frames are commonly made for larger pieces to add stability to the panels so they don't bend over time.